fghaas/tutor/docs/tutorials/podman.rst

 Once you have installed Podman and its dependencies on the platform of your choice, you'll need to make sure that the ``podman`` binary, usually installed as ``/usr/bin/podman``, is aliased to ``docker``.

-On some CentOS and Fedora releases, you can install a package named ``podman-docker`` to do this for you, but on other platforms, you'll need to take of this yourself.
+On some CentOS, Fedora, Debian, and Ubuntu releases, you can install a package named ``podman-docker`` to do this for you, but on other platforms, you'll need to take of this yourself.

 - To alias ``podman`` to ``docker``, you can simply run this command::